wayneanam/Draughts/README.md

 **Running the Bot**

-To run the bot, run bot.py and input an 8*8 grid filled with 0's, 1's, and two's. followed by a number either 1 or 2 to indicate which players turn it is.
+To run the bot, run bot.py and input an 8*8 grid filled with 0's, 1's, and 2's. followed by a number either 1 or 2 to indicate which players turn it is.
 For examples on how a standard input looks like open files firstMove.txt, tripleJump.txt or currentObstacle.txt.
 Input can be piped in or entered manually.

 **Results**